 Depending on the base color, sometimes your hairstylist will need to smudge the roots to achieve a cohesive look.

 This was a rapid roundup of transforming full highlights to balayage.
 The results are breathtaking and suit people with all skin tones and hair texture.
-Make sure to choose the right color and balayage salon Olney MD.
+Make sure to choose the right color and balayage salon.